MicrosoftDocs/sdk-api/sdk-api-src/content/syncmgr/index.md

 ## -description

-This header is used by The Windows Shell.
+This header is used by shell.
 For more information, see:

 - [The Windows Shell](../_shell/index.md)